Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Singularity analysis, stable laws, and mixed Poisson distributions

-We now consider the critical scheme $F(z)=G(H(z)) M(z)$ where we assume that each of the functions $G(z)$, $H(z)$, and $M(z)$ has a unique dominant singularity (i.e., the one of smallest modulus).
-By Pringsheim's theorem~\cite[p.~240]{FlaSe2009}, the non-negativity of the coefficients implies that this dominant singularity lies on the positive real axis and corresponds therefore to the radius of convergence which we denote by $\rho_G$, $\rho_H$, and $\rho_M$, respectively.
-Moreover, as in~\eqref{EqSA}, we define for each function: \begin{itemize} \item the singular exponents $\lambda_G$, $\lambda_H$, and $\lambda_M$, \item the constant terms $\tau_G$, $\tau_H$, and $\tau_M$, \item and the singular coefficients $c_G$, $c_H$, and~$c_M$. \end{itemize} Additionally, we assume that $M(z)$ has the same radius of convergence as~$H(z)$ (i.e., $\rho_M=\rho_H$); otherwise, the asymptotics would easily be obtained via
+We now consider the critical scheme $F(z)=G(H(z)) M(z)$, assuming that $G(z)$, $H(z)$, and $M(z)$ have a finite radius of convergence and a unique dominant singularity (i.e., the one of smallest modulus).
+By Pringsheim's theorem~\cite[p.~240]{FlaSe2009} applied to each of these functions, the non\-negativity of its coefficients implies that this dominant singularity lies on the positive real axis and corresponds therefore to its radius of convergence denoted by $\rho_G$, $\rho_H$, and $\rho_M$.